Sinking of MV Dumai Express 10: Cracks in the superstructure

 Multiple witnesses stated that water entered the passenger area through cracks that had been formed by the strong rough waves.
 Investigators stated that cracks were located near the bridge.
 Divers who checked the wreckage confirmed that cracks had formed on the superstructure's front wall.
 Since there was no drainage on the bridge area of the main deck, the water flooded the area.
 The flooding of the main deck caused the ferry to lose its ability to float due to free surface effect.
 The bow also started to sink and the ferry started to list to its portside.

 Construction workers stated that the superstructure's front wall of the ferry was using FRP, with a fiber thickness of 8 fiber layers.
 The wall of the bow was reinforced with some sturdy blocks.
-Calculation conducted by investigators revealed that the blocks weren't strong enough to hold the structural integrity of the superstructure.
+Calculation conducted by investigators revealed that the blocks were insufficient to hold the structural integrity of the superstructure.
 Investigators stated that the since the superstructure was built with FRP materials, the superstructure was prone to impact load.
 Prior to the sinking, the ferry was travelling at a speed of approximately 26 knots.
-As it was travelling against the waves, the force of the waves was powerful enough to tore the superstructure.
+As it was travelling against the waves, the force of the waves was powerful enough to tear the superstructure.
 Eyewitness confirmed that the force was so strong that a television, which was placed behind the wall, fell to the floor due to the impact.

 Investigators stated that typically, a fiber layer was accompanied with resin and catalyst.
 If the proportion between resin and catalyst was high, then the superstructures would become brittle.
 Inspection on the wreckage showed that the catalyst on the fiber was higher than the amount of resin, confirming the investigators that the 4 mm thick front wall was easily breakable.

 Water in the ferry

-Investigators noted that the forecastle deck of Dumai Express 10 was an open deck and was surrounded by bulwark.
-Due to this, water couldn't immediately leave the deck and subsequently trapped inside the deck.
-Continuous impact by the waves weaken the wall.
-The weak structure of the wall caused the forming of hole.
-The water leaked into the air conditioning shaft, flooding the front portion of the main passenger area and later managed to reach the access port of the cargo compartment, which was located near the shaft.
-The lid wasn't waterproof, so water immediately leaked into the cargo compartment.
+Investigators noted that the forecastle deck of Dumai Express 10 was an open deck and surrounded by bulwark.
+Water could not drain back into the sea, instead was trapped on deck.
+Continuous impact by the waves weakened the wall, causing a hole to form.
+The water then leaked into the air conditioning shaft, flooding the front portion of the main passenger area.
+When it reached the non-weatherproof access port of the cargo compartment near the shaft, the water drained into the cargo compartment.